-OK, I’ll admit this straight out: When HI Travel Tales ventures to another city, museums aren’t usually the top of our list.
+OK, I’ll admit this straight out: When we venture to another city, museums aren’t usually the top of our list.
 There is normally so much to see, experience and live on the streets and outdoors.
 But sometimes a museum just stands out.
 Take the Pacific Grove Museum of Natural History in Monterey County for one.

 The museum is a little place with a huge heart that invites visitors – adults and kids alike – to not just look but to touch, hear, play and feel.
 Dang amazing really for a museum that opened in 1883 and still, in part, exists in one of its original historic buildings on a side street in Pacific Grove.